-40. The Welsh Assembly Government (WAG) has taken an active part in the MRWS programme from its inception and in wider radioactive waste management issues.
+- 41. The Welsh Assembly Government (WAG) has taken an active part in the MRWS programme from its inception and in wider radioactive waste management issues.
 It has taken part in the UK level consultation processes on, for example, low level waste with other UK administrations and the 2008 White Paper on geological disposal with the UK Government and Northern Ireland.
 However, the Assembly Government has reserved its position on geological disposal and therefore is not actively seeking for communities in Wales to make expressions of interest in hosting geological disposal facilities.
 Policy on new nuclear power stations is not devolved to the Assembly Government; however, the Assembly Government has responded to DECC consultations on this issue and has supported calls for a public enquiry specifically on the management of new build radioactive wastes and spent fuel as part of the justification process.
-The Assembly Government has also pressed for very full public involvement particularly over the current proposals for the onsite storage of spent fuel for up to 160 years at new nuclear power stations.
+The Assembly Government has also pressed for very full public involvement, particularly over the current proposals for the onsite storage of spent fuel for up to 160 years at new nuclear power stations. - 42.
 In March 2009, the Welsh Minister for Environment, Sustainability, and Housing chaired a meeting of a Policy Board on the management and disposal of radioactive waste from existing and potential new nuclear power stations.
-The meeting was attended by DECC, NDA, regulators, the Nuclear Industries Association, academics, NGO's, and CoRWM.
+The meeting was attended by DECC, NDA, regulators, the Nuclear Industries Association, academics, NGOs, and CoRWM.
 A note of the meeting and copies of the presentations are on the WAG website.
 The site also has pages on radioactive waste management and includes a section on answers to questions submitted to the Welsh Assembly Government on radioactive waste management.
+Parts of the website are out of date with links to websites which no longer exist.
+There are no links to the NDA and MRWS websites.